South Africa in danger of missing out on direct qualification to 2023 ODI World Cup

 Cricket South Africa had requested Cricket Australia to move the dates of the series to a later date due to it clashing with South Africa’s soon-to-be-launched T20 franchise league.
 However, CA couldn’t find an alternate date within the May qualification cut-off date.

 According to the report on Cricket.com.au, CSA then “effectively forfeited” the series and it could impact their Super League qualification chances.
-South Africa have series against England and India and according to the ICC FTP, an away tri-series in Sri Lanka also involving Ireland that is yet to be confirmed.
+South Africa have series against England and India and two pending home ODIs from the series against Netherlands that was abandoned earlier.

 The current World Cup Super League Standings